.

 This guidance is for England, Scotland and Wales

-Where goods are offered for sale to consumers they must have their price clearly indicated and be inclusive of VAT.
-This is controlled by the Price Marking Order 2004, which applies to goods only and is limited to sales between traders and consumers.
+Where goods are offered for sale to consumers, they must have their price clearly indicated and be inclusive of VAT.
+This is controlled by the Price Marking Order 2004 (PMO), which applies to goods only, and is limited to sales between traders and consumers.
 It does not apply to services or to goods supplied in the course of the provision of a service; nor does it apply to sales by auction or sales of works of art or antiques.

-However, the Consumer Protection from Unfair Trading Regulations 2008 (CPRs, which control unfair practices used by traders when dealing with consumers) are broader in scope and cover both goods and services.
-Therefore, although the Price Marking Order does not apply to services or to goods supplied in the course of providing a service, there is a requirement under the CPRs to make sure pricing information is given clearly if it would affect a consumer's decision to buy.
-The CPRs also prohibit giving misleading information to consumers about prices.
+However, Part 4, Chapter 1 of the Digital Markets, Competition and Consumers Act 2024 (DMCCA, which controls unfair practices used by traders when dealing with consumers) is broader in scope and covers both goods and services.
+Therefore, although the PMO does not apply to services or to goods supplied in the course of providing a service, there is a requirement under the DMCCA to make sure pricing information is given clearly if it would be likely to affect the average consumer's transactional decision.
+Where a trader makes an 'invitation to purchase', they must clearly show the total price, including any extra charges, or explain how the price is calculated.

 In essence, sufficient information about the price of goods and services must be given to consumers in order for them to decide whether to buy.
 If the price information is not supplied, or is misleading to the extent that the consumer would not have bought the goods or had the service provided if they had known the correct price, the trader commits an offence.